 These problems can include back and neck pain, shoulder discomfort, skin chafing and infections, difficulty finding properly fitting clothes, and difficulty exercising.

 Dr Colbert tailors every breast reduction to best meet your dimensions and expectations, helping ensure you end up with the best aesthetic result.

 You may be a good candidate for breast reduction surgery in Perth if:

 You have overly large breasts that create difficulties or discomfort in your daily life.

 You are in good health, including being a non-smoker.

 You have realistic expectations.

-In total the surgery takes about 2 to 3 hours, depending on whether additional procedures are at the same time.
+In total the surgery takes about 2 or 3 hours, depending on whether additional procedures are performed at the same time.

-Breast reduction in Perth is an operation that leaves scars around the breast, with the location of the scars depending on the type of breast reduction technique that was used.
+Dr Colbert performs his breast reduction by placing incisions around the breast and areola, with the location of the incisions depending on the type of breast reduction technique used.

 Most patients will have scars around the nipple/areola, and a vertical scar from the bottom of the areola to the breast crease.